postmanlabs/templates/galaxy/api-first/training.md

 <!--todo: api first intro-->

 **Before you start, make sure you have the Postman agent installed–we're going to be working in [Postman on the web](http://go.postman.co/build/) (not the desktop app).
-Make sure you also create a new workspace for the session, so that you can share it later to request your API First credentials.**
+Make sure you also create a new workspace for the session, so that you can share it later to request your API First certification.**

 <!--todo: share short url to this page-->